|28A.01||Citation, Minnesota Consolidated Food Licensing Law.|

 Subd.
 4. Staff.
 The commissioner of agriculture shall provide support staff, office space, and administrative services for the committee.

 (1) coordinate educational efforts about various aspects of food safety;

 (2) provide advice and coordination to state agencies as requested by the agencies;

 (3) serve as a source of information and referral for the public, news media, and others concerned with food safety; and

-(4) make recommendations to Congress, the legislative committees with jurisdiction over agriculture finance and policy, the legislature, and others about appropriate action to improve food safety in the state.
+(4) make recommendations to Congress, the legislature, and others about appropriate action to improve food safety in the state.

 Official Publication of the State of Minnesota